 Nia winked, “Now that is something I am willing and happy to try, prince.”

 Blaes jolted and quickly stood.
 “Does that mean we are the last two Time Masters?”
 Blaes smiled maniacally.

 Nia nodded with disinterest, “It means we could be, but it would be mentally and physically taxing like nothing you could imagine.
 I have trained to realize that deepest potential since I found my way to the Yinists, so do not get your hopes up, delusional prince.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, vrbacotdavisWrite a Review